 - Turn on automatic SSL redirection in your Matomo: see FAQ.

-- Back up your Matomo config/config.ini.php and the complete MySQL Database
+- Back up the complete MySQL Database and your

-Back up the config file and the MySQL Database, and make sure you test restoring it from the backup to ensure it is complete!
+Back up the MySQL Database, and test to restore it to ensure your backups are working.

-The config file is the file which holds the status of your Matomo install, including the MySQL password, so make sure you handle it safely.
+Also the config file is the file which holds the status of your Matomo install, including the MySQL password, so make sure you backup and handle it safely, like your database.

-- Use the latest PHP, MySQL, web server (Apache/Nginx), Operating System (Linux)
+- Use the latest PHP, MySQL (or MariaDB), web server (Apache/Nginx), Operating System (Linux/Windows)